 - (E-1) ALL COMPETITORS MUST HAVE PERSONAL MEDICAL COVERAGE.
-Exception: current AMA, FIM or other professional riders who demonstrate they cannot obtain coverage. - (E-2) All OMRRA entrants must hold a current Competition License from a recognized motorcycle road racing body (see E-9).
+Exception: current AMA, FIM or other professional riders who demonstrate they cannot obtain coverage. - (E-2) All OMRRA entrants must hold a current Competition License from a recognized motorcycle road racing organization (see E-8).
 An OMRRA Competition License may be obtained in advance, or when entering an event by submitting an OMRRA Membership Application Form. - (E-3) For purposes of effective communication of OMRRA policies, safety practices, and emergency response, all competitors must have a reasonable ability to comprehend the English language in both oral and written forms. - (E-4) Competitors under 18-years-old must have their Competition License Application signed by all parents and/or legal guardians, and properly notarized.
 Rider minimum age is 12 without Board of Directors approval based on race resume.
-Riders under the age of 15 are limited to race classes Middleweight Superbike and below on the Migration Chart (page 10). - (E-5) A Full Season Competition License is good March 1 February 28.
-Licenses purchased midseason are good from the purchase date through February 28 the following year.
-Each full season member receives a Competition Card with name, photo, and competition number on it. - (E-6) An OMRRA Single Weekend Competition License may be purchased by individuals who demonstrate 5-years-or-less lapse in Expert level amateur road race participation with a recognized organization (see E-9), or Professional level road race experience in the past 10 years.
-At any point in the season, up to one Single Weekend License purchase fee may be applied toward the purchase of a Full Season Competition License.
-Single Weekend Licenses do not have voting rights, and cost half the price of a Full Season License. - (E-7) For special events OMRRA may offer an OMRRA Exhibition Race License, good for that exhibition event only on that date only.
-The Exhibition Race License does not score points, have voting rights, or grant the right to race in other OMRRA events or classes. - (E-8) Oregon residents (and Clark County, WA) must purchase an annual OMRRA Membership in addition to a Full Season Competition License to ride in an OMRRA event. - (E-9) Race organizations whose licenses are recognized reciprocally by OMRRA include: AFM, AHRMA (see below), AMA, CCS/ASRA, CMRA, CRA, CVMA, FIM, MotoAmerica, MRA, SMRI, USGPRU, UtahSBA, WERA, WMRRA, and WSMC. - Approved organizations must issue an annual physical race license with rider name, Expert/Novice status, and expiration date.
-They must require riders to pass a New Racer School and have a program to graduate from Novice to Expert, or must be an Expert/Professional-only organization.
-Results must be available online for verification purposes. - Only approved motorcycle road racing clubs are accepted; other racing forms (motocross, flat track, supermoto, mini, etc.) are not. - Visiting Racers must provide proof of a current-year Novice or Expert license from one of the above organizations, and complete an OMRRA Visiting Racer Form and Medical Form prior to being granted a reciprocal OMRRA Novice or Expert license.
-Reciprocal license racers are not eligible for season-end awards. - Reciprocal license racers and racers from other recognized clubs may become OMRRA licensed members by submitting the OMRRA License Application Form, OMRRA Medical Form and paying the OMRRA Race Membership fee. - As AHRMA license cards do not distinguish between Expert and Novice, an AHRMA license will be reciprocated an OMRRA Novice License unless approved by the President, Vice President, or Membership Representative, following receipt of supplementary Expert experience information.
+Riders under age 15 are limited to race classes Middleweight Superbike and below on the Migration Chart (see A-9). - (E-5) A Full Season Competition License is valid March 1 February 28.
+Licenses purchased midseason are valid from the purchase date through February 28 the following year.
+Each full season member receives a Competition Card with name, photo and competition number on it. - (E-6) A Single Weekend Competition License may be purchased by individuals who demonstrate 5-years-or-less lapse in Expert level amateur road race participation with a recognized organization (see E-9) or Professional level road race experience in the past 10 years.
+At any point in the season up to one Single Weekend License purchase fee may be applied toward the cost of a Full Season Competition License.
+Single Weekend Licenses do not have voting rights and cost half the price of a Full Season License. - (E-7) For special events OMRRA may offer an OMRRA Exhibition Race License good for that exhibition event and date only.
+The Exhibition Race License does not score points, have voting rights or grant the right to race in other OMRRA events or classes. - (E-8) Race organizations whose licenses are recognized reciprocally by OMRRA include: AFM, AHRMA (see below), AMA, CCS/ASRA, CMRA, CRA, CVMA, FIM, MotoAmerica, MRA, SMRI, USGPRU, UtahSBA, WERA, WMRC and WMRRA. - Approved organizations must issue an annual physical race license with rider name, Expert/Novice status and expiration date.
+They must require riders to pass a New Racer School and have a program to graduate from Novice to Expert or must be an Expert/Professional-only organization.
+Results must be available online for verification purposes. - Only approved motorcycle road racing club licenses are accepted; other racing forms (motocross, flat track, supermoto, mini, etc.) are not recognized. - Visiting Racers must provide proof of a current-year Novice or Expert license from one of the above organizations and complete an OMRRA Visiting Racer Form and Medical Form prior to being granted a reciprocal OMRRA Novice or Expert license.
+Reciprocally licensed racers are considered non-voting OMRRA members not eligible for season-end awards. - Reciprocally licensed racers and racers from other recognized clubs may become fully licensed OMRRA members with voting privileges and season championship eligibility (see L-2) by submitting the OMRRA License Application Form, OMRRA Medical Form and paying the OMRRA Race Membership fee. - Since AHRMA licenses do not distinguish between Expert and Novice, an AHRMA license will be reciprocated as an OMRRA Novice License unless approved by the President or Membership Representative following review of supplementary Expert experience information.